Scalable and deterministic Greenberger-Horne-Zeilinger state generation via graph states-assisted measurements: Two-qubit measurement

 \section{Two-qubit measurement}

-In the special case of $N=2$, the columns of the matrix form of the two qubit Hadamard operator $H_{B_1}\otimes H_{B_2}$, being self-inverse, can be identified as $\ket{e_b}$ ($\ket{b}$), $b=0,1,2,3$, when written in the $\{\ket{e_b}\}$ ($\{\ket{b}\}$) basis.
-Also, we assume that the two-qbit measurements are performed on two arbitrary qubit-qudit pairs with bipartite entanglement $E_1$ and $E_2$ over the qubit-qudit bipartition, giving rise to a qubit-qudit system with bipartite entanglement $E_f$ over the qubit-qudit bipartition.

-\paragraph{Choice of the zero'th pair.} Considering three distinct choices of $(b_0,b_0^\prime)$, namely, $(0,1),(0,2)$ and $(0,3)$, the measurement operators corresponding to each case can be constructed using Eqs.~(\ref{eq:measurement_operators}) - (\ref{eq:all_pairs}).
-Corresponding to each of these three choices, the Schmidt coefficients of the post-measured states can be obtained as (see Eq.~(\ref{eq:post_meas_schmidt_coeff}))
+In this Section, we discuss the two-qubit measurement considered in the repetitive two-qubit measurement protocol, which corresponds to the special case of $N=2$ in the $N$-qubit measurement of Eq.~(\ref{eq:star_twoqubit_meas}).
+The two qubit Hadamard operator $H_{B_i}\otimes H_{B_j}$ being self-inverse, its columns can be identified as $\ket{e_b}$ $(\ket{b})$, for $b=00,01,10,11$, when written in the $\{\ket{e_b}\}$ $(\{\ket{b}\})$ basis.
+Also, we assume that the two-qubit measurements are performed on two arbitrary pairs with $A:B$ bipartite entanglement $E_i$ and $E_j$ and that of the post measured state is $E_f$.
+There are only three distinct possible choices of the zero'th pair $(b_0,b_0^\prime)$ in this case given by $(00,01),(00,10)$ and $(00,11)$.
+Corresponding to each of the choices, the Schmidt coefficients of the post-measured states (Eq.~(\ref{eq:cos_thetaf_supple})) can be obtained as